E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Methods

 \subsubsection{Data Classifier}

-The initial agent evaluates if an incident pertains to an e-bike by examining the narrative descriptions for e-bike-related keywords.
-Upon detection of such a keyword, the incident is labeled as "yes"; if not, it receives a "no" label.
-This output is then utilized by the following three agents.
+The first agent determines whether an incident involves an e-bike or a traditional bicycle by analyzing the narrative descriptions for relevant keywords.
+If such a keyword is detected, the incident is labeled as “yes”; otherwise, it is labeled as “no.” This classification then serves as the input for the subsequent three agents.